apriltuesday/eva-opentargets/clinvar-variant-types/README.md

   - **CompoundHeterozygote.** Presumably this should include exactly two variants which are _trans_ phased and interpreted together.
   - **Diplotype.** Similar, but at least one of the _trans_ phased alleles includes a haplotype.
 An example of this would be three variants located on one copy of the gene, and one variant in the second one, all interpreted together.

-As of 2021-03-12, the most common case is the MeasureSet/Variant one, accounting for 1,193,055 out of 1,196,231 RCV records, or >99.7%. **Currently, this is the only type being processed by this pipeline.**
+As of 2021-03-12, the most common case is the MeasureSet/Variant one, accounting for 1,193,055 out of 1,196,231 RCV records, or >99.7%. **Currently, this is the only type being processed by this pipeline.** All following diagrams also examine distributions only within that record type.